cameronpit/Unblocker/GUIDE.md

 * Advanced: 26-30 moves
 * Expert: 31 moves or more

-(There is also an "Original Free" category, which includes puzzles of several levels of difficulty.)
+There is also an "Original Free" category, which includes puzzles of several levels of difficulty.

+**Note:** On July 7, 2017, Kiragames added a new kind of puzzle under the heading "Daily Puzzle Mode."
+At present _Unblocker_ is unable to solve these puzzles.

 The puzzles in each category are numbered sequentially starting at 1, so to identify a specific puzzle we give the first letter of the category and the number of the puzzle.
 For example, the puzzle shown in Figure 1 would be denoted "B-7764."